borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 [extract](https://torsion.org/borgmatic/docs/how-to/extract-a-backup/) an
 archive containing a database dump.

+borgmatic extracts the dump file into the `borgmatic/` directory within the extraction destination path.
+For example, if you're extracting to `/tmp`, then the dump will be in `/tmp/borgmatic/`.

+<span class="minilink minilink-addedin">Prior to version 1.9.0</span> borgmatic
-borgmatic extracts the dump file into the *`username`*`/.borgmatic/` directory within the extraction destination path, where *`username`* is the user that created the backup.
+extracts the dump file into the *`username`*`/.borgmatic/` directory within the extraction destination path, where *`username`* is the user that created the backup.
 For example, if you created the backup with the `root` user and you're extracting to `/tmp`, then the dump will be in `/tmp/root/.borgmatic`.

 After extraction, you can manually restore the dump file using native database commands like `pg_restore`, `mysql`, `mongorestore`, `sqlite`, or similar.